kienstra/headless-blocks/readme.md

 1. `cd headless-blocks`
 1. `nvm use # ensure npm is on the right version`
 1. `./bin/setup.sh`
-1. Follow the prompt to enter the URL of your headless front-end repo
+1. Follow the prompt to enter the name and URL of your headless front-end repo.
+That will make this plugin import the blocks from that repo.
 1. `npm run build`
 1. Or to watch for changes: `npm run dev`